skytreader/vague-rants/docs/3-groups-and-roles.markdown

 Ansible lets you define roles for your clusters specifically for this purpose.
 Note that unlike the mostly free-form directory structure we have been using so far, using Ansible roles assumes a certain directory structure.

+### Relationship between plain playbooks and roles

+Notice that the roles directory structure just rearranges the plain playbooks we are acquainted with so far: in the playbook, we used to have the `tasks` defined but they are now replaced with `roles`.
+And then in each role's subdirectory, we have the `tasks` subdirectory which now contains the steps as outlined in the `tasks` section of our old playbook!

 ## Documentation